udacity/cdond-c3-projectstarter/instructions/2-deploying-trustworthy-code.md

 ![Job properly failing because of test failures.](screenshots/SCREENSHOT02.png)

-- Add jobs to the config file to run all the unit tests in both layers.
-The command you use to run the tests should generate some sort of test results file in a standard format.
-You may need to check the test runner docs for this.
+- Add jobs named `test-frontend` and `test-backend` to the config file to run all the unit tests in both layers.
 - Again, this should be in separate jobs.
 - A unit test job should fail the job and prevent any future jobs from running.
-- Individual test failures should appear in the "Test Failures" tab.
-You can find instructions for how to make this happen in [Circle CI's documentation](https://circleci.com/docs/2.0/collect-test-data/).
-We have provided one failing test in both front-end and back-end.
+- We have provided one failing test in both front-end and back-end.
 Provide a screenshot of the failed unit tests in the "Test Failures" tab. **[SCREENSHOT02]**
-- Make sure a failed test stops all future jobs.
 - Fix the unit tests and make the job succeed.

 #### 3. Analyze Phase